One of the common questions we see here at The Puerto Rico Report is this: “What country is Puerto Rico in?”

 The Supreme Court has ruled that territories can be treated differently from States by the Federal government.
 Unincorporated territories can be treated differently in even more ways, according to the Court.
 This often means that Puerto Rico – and individual Puerto Ricans — receive less in Federal benefits than States and their residents – even non-citizens.

 Being an unincorporated territory is not a permanent, settled status.
 It is presumed that a territory that has been made a part of the United States will become a State.
 But an unincorporated territory can also become a nation – whether independent or in an association with the U.S. that either nation could end.
-In theory, for example, the United States could also cede Puerto Rico back to Spain.
+In theory, the United States could also cede Puerto Rico back to Spain.
+As long as a territory is unincorporated, its future is uncertain.

 So, Puerto Rico is currently in the uncomfortable position of being a possession of the United States with its ultimate status undetermined, although its people are citizens of the United States.